Table of Contents

 What is a Business Society?

-A business society is accomplished when a group of individuals or legal entities decides to set out as a corporation to realize economic activities that provide a benefit to the members or collaborators of the society.
+A business society is accomplished when a group of individuals or legal entities decides to set out as a corporation to realize economic activities that benefit the society’s members or collaborators.

-To create a business society, it is necessary to generate an Incorporation Act that contains the basic and general information of the society to be created.
+To create a business society, it is necessary to generate an Incorporation Act that contains the basic and general information of the society to be made.

 Finally, it must be registered before the Public Registry of Commerce under a corporate name, which will help to identify the company unequivocally.